NCI-ITEB/tumor_epidemiology_approaches/sessions/session_10/practical.md

 Locate IGV on your computer and double click it to launch the application.
 In the upper left of the IGV window you will see a dropdown menu to select a reference genome.
 Select GRCh38/hg38.

 Next you will need to load the BAM files into IGV.
 If you have mounted the biowulf account into your local laptop, then you can locate the files in the folder `/data/$USER/practical_session_10/STAR_output`.
-Alternatively Click here to download them from GitHub.Load them into IGV by clicking File » Load from File…, locating your downloaded files, and selecting CSP97520Aligned.sortedByCoord.out.bam.
+Alternatively click <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_10/CSP97520Aligned.sortedByCoord.out.chr20.zip" target="_blank">here</a> to download them from GitHub.

+Load them into IGV by clicking File » Load from File…, locating your downloaded files, and selecting CSP97520Aligned.sortedByCoord.out.bam.

 Next we would search for the gene BCL2L1.
 In the upper panel, you will see a search bar, in which you can enter ‘BCL2L1’.
 You should see this screen.